FAQs

 Foxing, or the little brown spots, that you generally see on cover of older books CAN be removed in most cases.
 Through a combination of hydrogen peroxide treatment and light treatment the visible stains can be greatly reduced and even removed entirely.

-can tide lines be removed from comics?
+Can tide lines be removed from comics?

 Tide lines are lines that are left from liquid coming into contact with the paper and moving contaminants into the fibers which leaves a stain where the liquid was present.
 These types of stains generally CAN be removed depending on the nature of the liquid and the contaminants present.

-can dust shadows be removed from comics?
+Can dust shadows be removed from comics?

 Dust shadows are a result of dust resting on the comic and the dust particles actually impregnating the paper fibers which discolors the pages to that dust color.
 Dust shadows CAN be removed in almost all cases.

-can tanning be removed from comics?
+Can tanning be removed from comics?

 Tanning or the yellowing/browning of comic books can be the result of several different factors including soiling, smoke or humidity.
 Often present on older books the tanning can effect portions of the books or the entirety of them.
 This type of discoloration CAN be removed in almost all cases.

-can mold be removed from comics?
+Can mold be removed from comics?

 There are a variety of different types of molds and as such there are a variety of different answered to this question.
 Some molds stains can be removed entirely while other can only be treated to stop further deterioration of the comic.

-can you replace staples on comics?
+Can you replace staples on comics?

 Staples can be replaced or cleaned on your comics.
 Most of the major grading companies do consider this to be restoration if detected.
 For books with severely rusted staples if you want to keep the book unrestored it is still recommended to remove the staples to prevent further deterioration but you would simply not replace them.